 2. Is Vlieland Worth Visiting?

-Vlieland is the narrowest Wadden Island and my favorite Wadden island for a weekend trip.
+Vlieland is the narrowest Wadden Island and my favorite island for a weekend trip.
 The beaches on Vlieland are beautiful, quiet, and very extensive.
 The distance between the Wadden Sea and the North Sea is sometimes less than one kilometer.

 There is a single village on Vlieland, Oost-Vlieland, where the ferry from Harlingen arrives (click on the number 8 on the map above).
 Many charming old buildings on the main street of that village make Oost-Vlieland a pretty picturesque place.

 It is not allowed to bring your car to Vlieland; only the islanders themselves can drive here.
 Therefore, Vlieland is best discovered by bike.
-Love it or hate it, having very few cars on Vlieland contributes to feeling distanced from the world and relaxing even more.
+Love or hate it, having very few cars on Vlieland contributes to feeling distanced from the world and relaxing even more.
 I love Vlieland….!

 3. Is Terschelling Worth Visiting?